chr1st1ank/speeding-up-python/README.md

 **5. Julia**
+Solver using the [Julia programming language](https://julialang.org/) which has a comfortable binding for Python.

+Prerequisites:
+    * Install Julia itself and the python module PyJulia (with `pip install julia`)

+Notes:
+    * Julia has to be written in separate *.jl files, but they don't have to be compiled explicitly.
+Instead they are compile just-in-time when the functions are executed for the first time.
+    * With the approach taken here (`julia.include(<filename>)`) only the last function of a *.jl file is imported.
+      There is also an alternative `importall` method.
+    * The code assumes that the standard "high-level" mode of PyJulia can be used, which needs Julia to be on the PATH variable.
+Alternative approaches are described on the [PyJulia page](https://github.com/JuliaPy/pyjulia)

 ## Contributing

 If you are interested in contributing, feel free to contact me or to just write a pull request.
 I am particularly interested in: